 Butternut Squash with Goat Cheese

 Goat's cheese provides the bone-strengthening minerals calcium and phosphorus as well as short-chain fatty acids that are easily digestible.
-Potassium from the butternut pumpkin stimulates the function of the bladder and kidneys and has a gentle draining effect.
+Potassium from the butternut squash stimulates the function of the bladder and kidneys and has a gentle draining effect.

 If the goat's cheese is not to your taste, another soft cheese or buffalo mozzarella will also fit.
 With some fresh thyme and liquid honey you can give this dish a slightly different flavour.

-Halve the pumpkin, remove seeds, scoop the flesh and dice.
+Halve the squash, remove seeds, scoop the flesh and dice.
 Peel onion and garlic.
 Trim scallions, chop finely and fry with the onion and garlic in olive oil.
 Add pumpkin cubes and cook briefly.

 Add raisins and deglaze with the wine.
 Cook everything briefly.